LambdaInnovation/AcademyCraft/docs_en/module_energy.md

 The wireless energy network is constructed by the following kinds of member block.

 * Matrix isn't able to store electricity.
 Its function is linking the nodes in the certain distance and balance the energy between the nodes.
 You can use Matrix to construct the huge energy network.
-* Nobe is able to store electricity.
+* Node is able to store electricity.
 Every nodes can link to a Matrix(its SSID) and be linked by generator and receiver.
 * Generator can link to a node and provide electricity to it.
 * Receiver can link to a node and draw electricity.

-Their corresponding interfaces are as follows:
+The interfaces to them are as follows:

 * Matrix——`IWirelessMatrix` <- `IWirelessTile`
 * Node——`IWirelessNode` <- `IWirelessTile`